semgrep/semgrep-docs/docs/playground.md

 ### Jumpstart rule writing using existing rules

 Another method of creating rules is by **forking** or **copying** from existing rules found in Semgrep Registry.
 For example, Semgrep’s Java `crypto` ruleset prohibits the use of weak hashing algorithms `SHA-1` and `MD5`.
-An organization intends to further limit the use of other hash functions as part of its standards or security compliance.
+An organization can further limit the use of other hash functions as part of its standards or security compliance.
 The next steps illustrate forking through copying an existing `use-of-sha1` rule and changing the rule to forbid MD2 hashes.

 1. Enter related terms into the search bar to find potential rules.
 In our example, this is `SHA1.` <div class="bordered">
 ![Screenshot of Library pane with SHA1 filter](img/editor-SHA1.png)</div>